maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module10.md

   <figcaption>Strapping pins: indicating that GPIO0 and 2 dictate the booting mode</figcaption>
 </figure>

-Also, the MTDO pin should be pulled-up (done by default) to enable verbose, it always helps when debugging.
+Also, the MTDO pin should be pulled up (done by default) to enable verbose, it always helps when debugging.
 The MTDI on the other hand should be left as is.

 this is all recapped [here](https://github.com/espressif/esptool/wiki/ESP32-Boot-Mode-Selection).